Anthrocon/www/content/Registration/registration/index.md

 ## How to Register

+There are several levels of memberships available for purchase.
+The key dates for Anthrocon 2026 registration are:

+- **Online pre-registration:**
+  - Sponsor, Supersponsor, Ultrasponsor: October 27, 2025 at noon Eastern Daylight Time
+  - Attending: November 3, 2025 at noon Eastern Standard Time
+  - Dealers: registration as above — table applications open October 27, 2025 at 4 PM Eastern Daylight Time
+- **On-site registration:** July 3-5, 2026.

 Please read the following instructions in order to successfully purchase your conbadge.
 There are several levels of memberships available for purchase.
 We recommend registering early as you’ll save some money and receive some advance perks (depending on your level).

-- Register for an account by visiting [our Registration portal](https://reg.anthrocon.org/), selecting `Register`, and following the instructions — including verifying your email.
+- Log in to your existing account on [our Registration portal](https://reg.anthrocon.org/), or create a new account by selecting `Create Your Account` and following the instructions — including verifying your email.
-- Once your account is registered and verified, select `Register for AC2026` from the menu and select your desired level.
-Available levels will be displayed starting midnight Friday morning, July 3.
-Sold out levels will not be visible.
+- Once your account is registered and verified, select `Start registration` from the Attendance page, then select your desired level.
+Available levels will be displayed at the start times listed below.
+Sold out and unavailable levels will not be visible.
 - Fill out the form and select `Register`.
 Your registration is now held in stock, but not completed.
-- Select `View Cart` and complete checkout.
+- Select `View cart` and complete checkout.
 Your membership is NOT complete until you check out.
 - For Ultrasponsors and Supersponsors, additional ticketed event options will be visible once your registration is held in stock.

 {{< center >}}### Registering as a Minor{{< /center >}}